Membership Renewal Time

 Who We Are / What We Do

-The Osher Lifelong Learning Institute at UM (MOLLI) offers programs that promote lifelong learning and personal growth of individuals through a diverse collection of noncredit, short courses offered year-round.
+MOLLI builds on the rich resources of the UM and offers programs that promote lifelong learning and personal growth of individuals through a diverse collection of noncredit, short courses and events offered year-round.

 We aim to create an accessible and innovative learning environment so that individuals from all backgrounds and levels of education may pursue learning.